itsmarcotime/restaurantHelper/README.md

 Our application is a simple easy to use solution that could help out a wide range of food vendors whether it be a food truck that needs help staying organized with their orders, or small restaurants who don’t want to spend big money on complex software.
 Our application is simple, easy to use, & FREE.
 We completed this appliction using MERN (Mongo, Express, React, Node).
 Currently our user login is going through some technical difficulties.

-## This application wa created by:
+## This application was created by:
 Sara Hernandez, Yussel Panecatl, and Marco Mata

 ## Our Heroku deployed link: